Snowflake-Labs/sfquickstarts/site/sfguides/src/building-snowflake-llm-based-functions-using-coalesce/building-snowflake-llm-based-functions-using-coalesce-and-iceberg.md

 - How to analyze the output of your results in Snowflake

 ### Resources
-- Reach out to our sales team at coalesce.io or by emailing sales@coalesce.io to learn more!
 * [Getting Started](https://coalesce.io/get-started/)
 * [Documentation](https://docs.coalesce.io/docs) & [Quickstart Guide](https://docs.coalesce.io/docs/quick-start)
 * [Video Tutorials](https://fast.wistia.com/embed/channel/foemj32jtv)